 With naturopathic medicine, there is an emphasis on health promotion and it incorporates well with conventional medicine- yes, you can have both a naturopathic and a medical doctor!
-Michelle ensures that her treatment plans don’t interact with your medications and she will collaborate with your other health care providers creating a team-based approach to your health.
+We ensure that treatment plans don’t interact with your medications and we will collaborate with your other health care providers creating a team-based approach to your health.

 - Herbal Medicine

 - Lifestyle and Dietary Counselling

 - Nutritional Supplementation